SzymonKubica/advent-of-code/README.md

 │   ├── input-files
 │   ├── python
 │   └── rust
+│   ...
 ├── 2024
 │   ├── cpp
 │   ├── elixir
 │   ├── input-files
 │   └── rust
+│   ...
 ├── README.md
 ├── runner
 └── utils

 ```
 In the directories corresponding to the yearly solutions, each of the folders
-is supposed to contain solutions implemented in the specific language.
+is contains solutions implemented in the specific language.

-Each of these directories should be a separate project that exposes a single
+Each of these directories is a separate project that exposes a single
 executable script `run` which can be used to run solutions to the daily
 challenges.